OpenDDS/OpenDDS/docs/internal/docs.rst

 ============

 The script requires `Python 3.6 or later <https://www.python.org/downloads/>`__ and an internet connection if the script needs to download dependencies or check the validity of external links.
+It will also try to download extra information for things like :rst:role:`omgspec`, but it shouldn't be a fatal error if there's not internet.

 You might receive a message like this when running for the first time::